Non-Gynecologic Cytopathology Center of Excellence

-Clinical WorkThe UPMC Presbyterian Cytopathology Center of Excellence (COE) is focused primarily on head and neck, thoracic, and gastrointestinal cytopathology.
-In particular, we have high volumes of thyroid, head and neck, and lung FNAs – many of which are radiologically guided.
+Clinical WorkThe UPMC Presbyterian-Shadyside Cytopathology Center of Excellence (COE) is focused primarily on non-gynecologic cytopathology.
+We have high volumes of FNAs and fluid specimens.
 In addition, recent advances in endoscopy have resulted in endoscopic ultrasound (EUS) and endobronchial ultrasound (EBUS) procedures.
-Both of these procedures are utilized by surgeons, pulmonologists, and gastroenterologists in establishing tissue diagnosis, staging, prognostication, and predicting response to therapy.
-Our cytopathologists also perform FNA procedures on superficial palpable lesions in multiple settings (e.g. Otolaryngology Clinic and patient rooms).
+Both of these procedures are utilized by our surgeons, pulmonologists, and gastroenterologists in establishing tissue diagnosis, staging, prognostication, and predicting response to therapy.
+Our cytopathologists also perform FNA procedures on superficial palpable lesions in multiple settings (FNA clinic, Otolaryngology Clinic, radiation oncology, emergency room, and patient rooms).
 Immediate on-site cytology evaluations for radiologically guided, EUS, EBUS, and cytopathologist performed FNA procedures are done when requested by the clinical groups.
 The on-site information is useful in triaging specimens so that appropriate ancillary studies are performed to answer clinically relevant questions.
 Telecytology technology is available for rapid on-site evaluations (ROSE).

-ResearchResearch in Non-gynecologic Cytopathology at UPMC Presbyterian Cytopathology COE involves the following areas which emphasize surgical pathology correlation and application of ancillary technologies, and investigation of novel technology:
+ResearchResearch in Non-gynecologic Cytopathology at UPMC Presbyterian-Shadyside Cytopathology COE focuses on the following areas which emphasize surgical pathology correlation, application of ancillary technologies, and investigation of novel technology:

 - thyroid and head and neck cytopathology

 - infectious diseases